viraptor/reverse-interview/README.md

 - What's the maturity stage? (early finding direction / feature work / maintenance / ...)
 - Can I contribute to FOSS projects?
 Are there any approvals needed?
 - Are there any non-compete or non-disclosure agreements I'll be asked to sign?
+- What is your approach to working overtime?
+How often it is required to work overtime and what are the compensation rules for it?
+- Is there possibility to change projects / roles?
+- Do you organise internal/public meetups / attend conferences?
+- Is it allowed to allocate N hours per week for career development purposes?

 # The Business